-- Near the top of the left surface is the volume bar.
-Press the top of this bar to turn the volume up.
-Press the bottom of this bar to turn the volume down. - You can change the volume at which you device plays media via the Touch Screen Menu.
+- On the right side of your device there are three buttons, the two buttons closest to the top are the volume buttons.
+Press the upper of these two buttons to turn the volume up.
+Press the lower of these two buttons to turn the volume down. - You can change the volume at which you device plays media via the Touch Screen Menu.
 Run your finger down the screen to form a large letter L. Then select Settings, then, Select Media Volume.
 Run your finger up and down the volume choices, then release to select a volume level.
 Select Done when finished, this is located at the bottom of the screen.
 This will take you back up to the settings menu.
 Select Done again two more times to exit the Touch Screen Menu.